sebastianagomez/Sebs-SkateShop/README.md

 Each product has its description with the opportunity to add to the cart as many products as you want depending on whether there is stock.

+The project doesn't contain any UI material yet as I gave it more focus on learning the framework.

 ## Node:

 - Install node - Version 14.17.3.